 TIME TO EAT!

 Bowl up a delicious steaming pile of the jeera rice and top with a generous helping of the aloo gobi.
-Scatter over the crispy lentils, drizzle with the yoghurt, and garnish with the remaining chopped coriander and chilli to taste.
+Scatter over the crispy Lentils, drizzle with the yoghurt, and garnish with the remaining chopped coriander and chilli to taste.
 There you have it, Chef!